A Brooks-type result for sparse critical graphs: Potentials and Ore graphs

 A common technique in constructing critical graphs (see \cite{J,steinberg93}) is to use \emph{quasi-edges} and \emph{quasi-vertices}.
-For $k\geq 3$, a graph $G$, and $x,y\in V(G)$, a $k$-{\em quasi-$xy$-edge} $Q_k(x,y)$ is a subset $Q$ of $V(G)$ such that $x,y\in Q$ and\\ (Q1) $G[Q]$ has a $(k-1)$-coloring,\\ (Q2) $\phi(x)\neq\phi(y)$ for every proper $(k-1)$-coloring of $G[Q]$, and\\ (Q3) for any edge $e \in G[Q]$, $G[Q] - e$ has a $(k-1)$-coloring $\phi$ such that $\phi(x) = \phi(y)$.\\ Symmetrically, a $k$-{\em quasi-$xy$-vertex} $Q'_k(x,y)$ is a subset $Q$ of $V(G)$ such that $x,y\in Q$ and\\ (Q'1) $G[Q']$ has a $(k-1)$-coloring,\\ (Q'2) $\phi(x)=\phi(y)$ for every proper $(k-1)$-coloring of $G[Q']$, and\\ (Q'3) for any edge $e \in G[Q']$, $G[Q'] - e$ has a $(k-1)$-coloring $\phi$ such that $\phi(x) \neq \phi(y)$.
+For $k\geq 3$, a graph $G$, and $x,y\in V(G)$, a $k$-{\em quasi-$xy$-edge} $Q_k(x,y)$ is a subset $Q$ of $V(G)$ such that $x,y\in Q$ and\\ (Q1) $G[Q]$ has a $(k-1)$-coloring,\\ (Q2) $\phi(x)\neq\phi(y)$ for every proper $(k-1)$-coloring of $G[Q]$, and\\ (Q3) for any edge $e \in G[Q]$, $G[Q] - e$ has a $(k-1)$-coloring $\phi$ such that $\phi(x) = \phi(y)$.\\ Symmetrically, a $k$-{\em quasi-$xy$-vertex} $Q'_k(x,y)$ is a subset $Q'$ of $V(G)$ such that $x,y\in Q'$ and\\ (Q$'$1) $G[Q']$ has a $(k-1)$-coloring,\\ (Q$'$2) $\phi(x)=\phi(y)$ for every proper $(k-1)$-coloring of $G[Q']$, and\\ (Q$'$3) for any edge $e \in G[Q']$, $G[Q'] - e$ has a $(k-1)$-coloring $\phi$ such that $\phi(x) \neq \phi(y)$.

-If $G$ is a critical graph, then for each $e= xy\in E(G)$, graph $G-e$ is a $k$-quasi-$xy$-vertex.
+If $G$ is a $k$-critical graph, then for each $e= xy\in E(G)$, graph $G-e$ is a $k$-quasi-$xy$-vertex.
 On the other hand, given some $k$-quasi-vertices and $k$-quasi-edges, one can construct from copies of them infinitely many $k$-critical graphs.
 In particular, the \Ore-composition can be viewed in this way.
 The next observation is well known and almost trivial, but we state it, because we use it often.